JoshBolitho/CodeBot/README.md

 }
 ```
 You will need:
 - Facebook access tokens for posting on the page you wish to automate.
+I found [this guide](https://github.com/Boidushya/FrameBot/blob/master/generateToken.md) incredibly helpful.
 - A cloudinary account, with an unsigned upload preset for temporary image storage.
-You can create a new upload preset in Settings > Upload > Upload Presets.
+You can create a new upload preset in `Settings > Upload > Upload Presets`.

 ![Cloudinary](https://user-images.githubusercontent.com/17404588/123985207-621c6e00-da19-11eb-8bb0-ab0d75f0b2e1.png)